PrezBala/ProjectOne/README.md

 All other HTML and CSS code was composed by myself.

 ## Images
-All image content for the project was sourced from [Pexels](https://www.pexels.com/).
-The logo came from the ICONPACKS website [Link](https://www.iconpacks.net/free-icon/flower-1537.html)
+All image content for the project i found via google images.

 ## Fonts
 Just one font was used throughout the website, with varying weight for headings and body text.